 So once you’re done with the sites or are looking for somewhere to cool off or watch the sunset, then check out some of our suggestions below.
 What's more, you don't need a car to reach them.

 Santa Severa castle.
-Photo: Claudio Di Ludovico/Flickr
+Photo: DepositPhotos

 Firstly, if you don’t have a car, then it is by far the easiest beach to reach by train from Rome.
-All you need to do is catch a train towards Civitavecchia (there is one an hour from Rome’s Termini station, but you can also jump on at Ostiense and Trastevere) and get off at Santa Severa.
+All you need to do is catch a train towards Civitavecchia (there is one an hour from Rome’s Termini station, but you can also jump on at Ostiense, Trastevere or San Pietro) and get off at Santa Severa.
 The journey takes about an hour and a return ticket is about €8.

 Santa Severa beach.
-Photo: Nicholas Frisardi
+Photo: DepositPhotos

-The other advantage is that Santa Severa has plenty of 'free beach' (spiaggia libera) areas, but if you want to hire a lounger and umbrella for the day at a 'stabilimento' (private establishment), then it’s not too expensive (expect to pay between €10 and €18 for the day).
-There are also plenty of beach-side bars and restaurants.
+The other advantage is that Santa Severa has plenty of 'free beach' (spiaggia libera) areas, but if you want to hire a lounger and umbrella for the day at a 'stabilimento' (private establishment), then it’s not too expensive (expect to pay between €12 and €18 for the day).
+There are also a handful of beach-side bars and restaurants.

-Gaeta also offers a medieval town to explore and several other beaches including Serapo, which is close to the city centre, and Fontania, a small beach located north-west of Serapo which is reachable by foot or by swimming.
+Gaeta also offers a medieval town to explore and several other beaches including Serapo, which is close to the city centre, and Fontania, a small beach located north-west of Serapo, which is reachable by foot or by swimming.
 The area is also home to two grottoes, Pozzo del Diavolo and Pozzo della Chiavi.

 One stop before Formia-Gaeta is Sperlonga, where actress Brigitte Bardot flocked to back in the day.
-The stretch of coastline is picturesque, especially with the quaint old town perched at the start, but it is full of private establisments with only a small patch of free beach.
+The stretch of coastline is picturesque, especially with the quaint old town perched at the start, but it is full of private establishments with only a small patch of free beach.
 It also gets packed during the summer months.